huggingface/datasets/ADD_NEW_DATASET.md

 	- Read the relevant part of the paper/description presenting the dataset
 	- Find the location of the data for your dataset
 	- Download/open the data to see how it looks like
 	- While you explore and read about the dataset, you can complete some sections of the dataset card (the online form or the one you have just created at `./datasets/<your_dataset_name>/README.md`).
-You can just copy the information you meet in you readings in the relevant sections of the dataset card (typically in `Dataset Description`, `Dataset Structure` and `Dataset Creation`).
+You can just copy the information you meet in your readings in the relevant sections of the dataset card (typically in `Dataset Description`, `Dataset Structure` and `Dataset Creation`).

-		If you need more informations on a section of the dataset card, a detailed guide is in the `README_guide.md` here: https://github.com/huggingface/datasets/blob/master/templates/README_guide.md.
+		If you need more information on a section of the dataset card, a detailed guide is in the `README_guide.md` here: https://github.com/huggingface/datasets/blob/master/templates/README_guide.md.

 		There is a also a (very detailed) example here: https://github.com/huggingface/datasets/tree/master/datasets/eli5.